accelero-cloud/appkernel/docs/services.rst

         kernel.register(User)
         kernel.run()

-The `register` method from the above example will expose the User at `http://localhost/users` with the GET method supported by default (list all, some or one user).
+The `register` method from the above example will expose the `User` entity at `http://localhost/users` with the GET method supported by default (list all, some or one user).
-In case you would like to add support for the rest of the HTTP methods (so you can create new users or delete existing ones), you would need to explicitly specify them in the register method body
+In case you would like to add support for the rest of the HTTP methods (pun intended) - so you can create new users or delete existing ones - you would need to explicitly specify them in the `register` method body
 (for more details check out the :ref:`Full range of CRUD operations` section). ::

     kernel.register(User methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])